Faculty/Staff Responsibilities Note-Taking Support Syllabi Statement

 • Feel free to ask a specific student if you feel he/she would be a good note-taker (generally good grades, attendance, etc.) or make an announcement in class, similar to:

 “We have a need for a note-taker in this class.
-If you feel that you take good notes and would be willing to provide copies of your notes for use by another student, please see me after class or contact the ADA Coordinator located in the Student Success Center on the top floor of the McCain Building.
+If you feel that you take good notes and would be willing to provide copies of your notes for use by another student, please see me after class or contact the ADA Coordinator located in the Academic Success Center.
 Students serving as note-takers are paid a small stipend in exchange for copies of their notes.”

 • Do not identify the student needing the note-taker to the class when making the announcement, although the note-taker may be told privately at a later date by the ADA Coordinator.